TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 1/Deuteronomy 1.2.md

 ---

-It is eleven days' [journey] from Horeb by the way of mount Seir unto Kadesh-barnea.
+It is eleven days' [journey] from Horeb by the way of Mount Seir to Kadesh Barnea.